HoiHman/Simfeeback-STL-feet/Software.md

 The Button changes to STOP, wait some seconds and press stop, the actuators are going to park position.
 This should be really soft for the last mm :)

+Start the game you like, activate your profile of it (see below) and press the start button.
+Go on track and it should move

 ### **_Realtime Data_**

 Activate it and you will see the live telemetry values in every enabled Effect.
 I prefer one by one effect ..